alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 * The example shown on this page works with `kubectl` 1.14 and above.
 * Understand [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).

 <!-- lessoncontent -->

-## Real World Example: Configuring Redis using a ConfigMap
+## Example: Configure Redis using a ConfigMap

-Follow the steps below to configure a Redis cache using data stored in a ConfigMap.
+To configure a Redis cache using data stored in a ConfigMap, you need to do a few configurations.
+Create the configuration block in your YAML file.
+Apply

-First create a ConfigMap with an empty configuration block:
+### Step 1: Create a ConfigMap with an empty configuration block

+Add the following information to your config.yaml file:

 ```shell
 cat <<EOF >./example-redis-config.yaml